Flight 7500

 Flight 7500 is a 2014 American supernatural horror film directed by Takashi Shimizu and starring Leslie Bibb, Jerry Ferrara, Ryan Kwanten, and Amy Smart.
 It revolves around a supernatural force on a plane.
-The film is loosely based on the Helios Airways Flight 522 incident that took place in 2005.
 The film was released in the United States on April 12, 2016, by CBS Films and Lionsgate, after being released theatrically in Asia.

 Plot

 Vista Pacific Airlines flight 7500, a Boeing 747-300, departs from Los Angeles to Tokyo Haneda.
-Passengers onboard include a group of two vacationing couples, Lyn (Aja Evans) and Jack (Ben Sharples) and Brad (Ryan Kwanten) and Pia (Amy Smart), who have secretly broken up; a thief named Jake (Alex Frost); a suspicious businessman traveling with a strange wooden box, Lance Morrell (Rick Kelly); a young woman named Raquel (Christian Serratos); newlyweds Rick (Jerry Ferrara) and the snobby Liz (Nicky Whelan); and the goth Jacinta (Scout Taylor-Compton).
-Air hostesses Laura (Leslie Bibb) and Suzy (Jamie Chung) welcome the passengers on board, and Suzy questions Laura about her secret relationship with the married captain, Pete (Johnathon Schaech).
+Passengers onboard include a group of two vacationing couples, Lyn and Jack, and Brad and Pia, who have secretly broken up; a thief named Jake; a suspicious businessman traveling with a strange wooden box, Lance Morrell; a young woman named Raquel; newlyweds Rick and Liz; and the goth Jacinta.
+Air hostesses Laura and Suzy welcome the passengers on board, and Suzy questions Laura about her secret relationship with the married captain, Pete.

 A few hours into the flight, the plane hits turbulence that soon passes.
 Lance has a panic attack and begins to bleed profusely from his mouth.
 When Lance suddenly dies, Captain Pete continues to Japan, moving the first-class passengers into Economy class and keeping Lance's body in the closed-off first class.

 While dispensing drinks, Laura notices plastic water bottles collapsing and quickly warns everyone to fasten their seatbelts, as the cabin pressure drops.
 Oxygen masks are dispensed above the seats, but at least one does not work.
 The co-pilot falls unconscious.
 A thick smoke fills the cabin floor.
 After the cabin pressure returns to normal and the smoke disappears, Laura finds Raquel unconscious in the toilet and revives her with an oxygen tank.
 Meanwhile, the plane's radio has stopped working and Captain Pete cannot contact Tokyo air traffic controllers.

 Jake goes to first-class to steal the Rolex from Lance's body when the body suddenly moves.
-He does not notice; when he pulls back the cloth covering the body, he is petrified by something the audience is not shown.
+He does not notice; when he pulls back the cloth covering the body, he is petrified by something off-screen.
 Suzy finds out that Jake, and Lance's body, have both disappeared.
 When Laura notices an F-16 fighter jet flying beside their plane and calls the cockpit to inform Pete, he replies that no fighter jets are present.
-Brad's in-flight TV show (The Twilight Zone episode "Nightmare at 20,000 Feet") distorts and shows an image of Lance, while Liz is startled by a reflection of Lance on her laptop screen.
-Raquel returns to the washroom to do a pregnancy test and is relieved to find it negative.
+Brad's in-flight TV show distorts and shows an image of Lance, while Liz is startled by a reflection of Lance on her laptop screen.
+Raquel returns to the washroom to do a pregnancy test and is relieved it turned out negative.
 However, smoke begins to fill the toilet and a hand grabs her and pulls her into the floor.